Cleaning up the Mess: Re-Evaluating the Real-System Modeling Accuracy of Ramulator 2.0: Analysis of the Evaluation of Ramulator 2.0 in the Mess Paper

-\omcr{Second, the \omtwo{Mess paper} do\omtwo{es} \emph{not} disclose the unrealistically low latency configurations of the SimpleO3 frontend of Ramulator~2.0 in the paper.
+\nb{First, } \omcr{the \omtwo{Mess paper} do\omtwo{es} \emph{not} disclose the unrealistically low latency configurations of the SimpleO3 frontend of Ramulator~2.0 in the paper.
 The Ramulator~2.0 configuration file available in the artifact repository also does \emph{not} include any of these configurations.
-After the \omtwo{Mess} paper's authors uploaded their Ramulator~2.0 source code (10 months after the \omtwo{Mess} paper was awarded all three artifact evaluation badges), we \omtwo{found (via email exchanges with the Mess paper's authors)} that they implement the unrealistically low latency configurations by \emph{directly modifying the source code of Ramulator 2.0}, without any changes in the Ramulator~2.0 configuration file.}
+After the \omtwo{Mess} paper's authors uploaded their Ramulator~2.0 source code,\scomment{13}{removed 10 months after statement} we \omtwo{found (via email exchanges with the Mess paper's authors)} that they implement the unrealistically low latency configurations by \emph{directly modifying the source code of Ramulator 2.0}, without \nbcr{3}{any documented changes}.}